Vaughn Monroe: Early life

-Monroe was born in Akron, Ohio.
+Monroe was born in Akron, Ohio, United States.
 He graduated from Jeannette High School in Pennsylvania in 1929.

 Career

-Monroe formed his first orchestra in Boston in 1940 and became its principal vocalist.
+Monroe formed his first orchestra in Boston, Massachusetts, in 1940 and became its principal vocalist.
 He began recording for RCA Victor's subsidiary label, Bluebird.
 That same year, Monroe built The Meadows, a restaurant and nightclub to the west of Boston on Massachusetts Route 9 in Framingham, Massachusetts.
 After he ceased performing, he continued running the club until his death in 1973.

 The summer of 1942 brought a 13-week engagement on radio, as Monroe and his orchestra had a summer replacement program for Blondie on CBS.

 Monroe hosted the Camel Caravan radio program from The Meadows, starting in 1946 and, during this time, was featured in a Camel cigarettes commercial.
 In 1952, Monroe and his orchestra had a weekly program on Saturday nights on NBC radio.
 Those programs originated on location from wherever the band happened to be touring.
 Each program featured a focus on a college in the United States.

-Monroe was often described as “tall and handsome,” a trait which reportedly boosted his career both in music and Hollywood.
+Monroe was often described as "tall and handsome", a trait that reportedly boosted his career both in music and Hollywood.
 His appearance and distinctive baritone voice earned him the nicknames "the Baritone with Muscles", "the Voice with Hair on its Chest", and "Ol' Leather Tonsils".

 Monroe recorded extensively for RCA Victor until 1956, and his signature tune was "Racing With the Moon" (1941).
 It sold more than one million copies by 1952, becoming Monroe's first million-seller, and was awarded a gold disc by the RIAA.
 Among his other hits were "In the Still of the Night" (1939), "There I Go" (1941), "There I've Said It Again" (1945), "Let It Snow, Let It Snow, Let It Snow" (1946), "Ballerina" (1947), "Melody Time" (1948), "Riders in the Sky" (1949), "Someday (You'll Want Me To Want You)" (1949), "Sound Off" (1951), and "In the Middle of the House" (1956).
 He also turned down the chance to record "Rudolph the Red-Nosed Reindeer".

 Monroe's orchestra had a number of notable musicians, including Bucky Pizzarelli, who later became famous for his career in jazz guitar.
-While the orchestra’s focus was largely on romantic ballads, they would also play swung jazz tunes at the end of the night.
+While the orchestra's focus was largely on romantic ballads, they would also play swung jazz tunes at the end of the night.
 These performances were not recorded as frequently as their standard music, though they were enjoyed by patrons.

 Monroe had some success in acting, and over his career appeared in Meet the People (1944), Carnegie Hall (1947), Singing Guns (1950), and Toughest Man in Arizona (1952).
 However, acting was not his main focus, so he “did not pursue a movie and television career with vigor.”
 Another non-music endeavour in his career was the co-authoring of The Adventures of Mr. Putt Putt (1949), a children's book about airplanes.